Here are the salient points of the following report from Mozambique:

 - COVID-19 arrived in Mozambique 22 March and everything has changed.

-- Our hospital was offered to and eagerly accepted by the Ministry of Health to serve as the COVID-19 treatment center for Nampula, population 1,200,000 persons.
+- Our hospital was offered to and eagerly accepted by the Ministry of Health to serve as the COVID-19 treatment centre for Nampula, population 1,200,000 persons.

 - Arrangements are underway to meet the expected COVID outbreak in a prepared state, but much prayer and work is needed for this to happen.

 - Supplemental oxygen is exorbitantly expensive in Nampula.
-It could cost $60,000 per day during the outbreak, or more than one million dollars every 2.5 weeks.
+It could cost $60,000 per day during the outbreak, or more than $1 million every 2.5 weeks.

 - Spiritual ministry carries on well despite restrictive COVID prevention measures.